millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 -   The end result should look like this with all 5 files listed under Objects:
     ![](images/300/snap0014304.jpg)

-### STEP 6: Construct the URLs of the Files on the OCI Object Storage
+### STEP 6: Construct the URLs of the Files on your OCI Object Storage
 -   Construct the URL that points to the location of the chan_v3.dat file staged in the OCI Object Storage.
 The URL is structured as follows.
 The values for you to specify are in bold:
 >   https://swiftobjectstorage.<**region name**>.oraclecloud.com/v1/<**tenant name**>/<**bucket name**>/<**file name**>

 In this example, the region name is us-ashburn-1, the tenant name is dbayard00, and the bucket name is ADWCLab.
 Yours might be different.
 So the URL of the chan_v3.dat file is:

 >   https://swiftobjectstorage.**us-ashburn-1**.oraclecloud.com/v1/<**dbayard00**>/<**ADWCLab**>/**chan_v3.dat**
     ![](images/300/ConstructURLs.png)